NOTICE OF POLICY PRACTICES OF FOOT AND ANKLE SPECIALISTS OF OHIO

 Restrictions on Use and Disclosure of Your Personal Health Information - You have the right to request restrictions on certain uses and disclosures of your personal health information by LCFAA for treatment, payment or health care operations.
 This may be made in writing to LCFAA.
 LCFAA is not required to agree with your restriction, but will attempt to accommodate reasonable request when appropriate.

-Complaints - If you believe your privacy rights have been violated, you can file a complaint with any staff member or to the LCFAA Privacy Officer, Tammy Smith.
+Complaints - If you believe your privacy rights have been violated, you can file a complaint with any staff member or the office manager.
 You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services in Washington, DC in writing within 180 days of a violation of your rights.
 There will be no retaliation for filing a complaint.

 Acknowledgement of Receipt of Notice - You will be asked to sign an acknowledgment form that you received this Notice of Privacy.